wiredhut/wiredflow/docs/tutorial/3_mqtt.md

 ```

 The service worked for 10 seconds and during that time it received one message per second
 (when no messages came, the pipelines waited).
+As soon as Pipeline receives a message, it
+immediately saves it to the database.
+Or in our case, in the JSON file.
 As expected, all values are saved in the JSON file:

 ```JSON